List of Dark characters: Helge Doppler

 Helge Doppler (portrayed by Hermann Beyer and Peter Schneider) is the father of Peter Doppler.
-In 1953, at the age of 9, Helge is attacked by Ulrich Nielsen who tries to murder Helge after believing his older self to be responsible for the disappearance of Ulrich's son Mikkel.
+In 1953, at the age of 9, Helge is attacked by Ulrich Nielsen who tries to murder him after believing his older self to be responsible for the disappearance of Ulrich's son Mikkel.
 This attempted murder is unsuccessful, however, and Helge is just left with a scar on his face.
 After the attack, Helge awakes inside the bunker where he is transported through a wormhole to 1986.
 Here, Helge is taken under Noah's wing and manipulated into being his henchman, a role Helge would maintain over several decades.
 Over this time, Helge and Noah are responsible for the murder and disappearances of multiple children.
 In 2019, the elderly Helge is assumed to have gone senile, however he is still aware of his crimes and believes that he is able to travel back in time and change his acts.
-He attempts to do this by travelling back in time to 1986 and causing a car crash between himself and his younger self, though this is unsuccessful as only the older version of Helge is killed in the crash.
+He attempts to do this by travelling back in time to 1986 and causing a car crash between himself and his middle-aged self, though this is unsuccessful as only the older version of Helge is killed in the crash.

 Elisabeth Doppler

-Elisabeth Doppler (portrayed by Carlotta von Falkenhayn) is the deaf youngest daughter of Charlotte and Peter Doppler and the sister of Franziska Doppler.
+Elisabeth Doppler (portrayed by Carlotta von Falkenhayn) is the deaf daughter of Charlotte and Peter Doppler and the younger sister of Franziska Doppler.
 Following the apocalypse of 2020, Elisabeth marries Hanno Tauber, a.k.a.
 Noah, and unknowingly gives birth to her own mother, Charlotte, who is then abducted by an older version of herself and Charlotte, and taken back in time to 1971.

 H.G.
 Tannhaus

 H.G.
-Tannhaus (portrayed by Christian Steyer) is Charlotte's guardian, a clockmaker, lecturer in theoretical physics, and the author of A Journey Through Time.
-Tannhaus is responsible for the creation of both Adam's world and Eva's world, as after the death of his son and daughter-in-law (in the Origin world), Tannhaus attempts to travel back in time, but in doing so, actually destroys the Origin world and creates Adam and Eva's.
+Tannhaus (portrayed by Christian Steyer) is Charlotte's guardian, a clockmaker, lecturer in theoretical physics, and the author of the book A Journey Through Time.
+Tannhaus is responsible for the creation of both Adam's world and Eva's world in the Origin world, as after the death of his son, daughter-in-law and granddaughter, Tannhaus attempts to travel back in time to prevent their deaths, but in doing so, actually destroys the Origin world and creates Adam and Eva's.

 Tiedemann family

 Regina Tiedemann

 Regina Tiedemann (portrayed by Deborah Kaufmann and Lydia Makrides) is the mother of Bartosz Tiedemann, wife of Aleksander Tiedemann and daughter of Claudia Tiedemann and Bernd Doppler.
 She is the owner of the Waldhotel Winden, struggling both with a lack of customers and a recent breast cancer diagnosis.
-Following the apocalypse of 2020, Regina is briefly cared for by her mother Claudia before being asphyxiated and murdered by Tronte Nielsen who tells Regina that it is the only way to save her.
+Following the apocalypse of 2020, Regina is briefly cared for by her mother Claudia before being asphyxiated and murdered by Tronte Nielsen, at Claudia's orders, who tells Regina that it is the only way to save her.